 Below you will find information on how to get help with paying utility bills in California.
 Most of the gas, electric, water, and utility companies offer assistance programs, discounts or payment plans for low-income families or people with no money.
 They may give financial help, payment plans, abatements and other help.
 Some local cities, counties and towns may also be able to provide emergency utility bill help to the elderly, disabled, or veterans.
 Get electric and utility bill help in California.

-Some of the programs, such as CARE, are mandated by the state.
+Some of the programs, such as CARE or LIHEAP, are mandated by the state or federal government.
 Other programs are funded by donations from local individuals and businesses, including services that replacement windows for free.
 Regardless of the source, customers in California can contact their utility or gas company at the phone numbers below to request assistance or an application.

 California Alternate Rates for Energy (CARE) is available statewide.
 This assistance program is offered by all utility companies across California.
 What it does is it provides customers across the state with a 20 percent discount on natural gas and electric bills.
 It is only available for lower income families and certain thresholds apply.
 So while the CARE program may not be referenced below for all the utilities listed, they do offer it so you can just refer to the program when looking for help.